Goldenone2/Hamilton-s-Frog-GBS/Jitter.md

     ## Motuara-Boat Bay       0.05704978 -0.004250202 0.11834976 0.0773821

 ## Descriptive Statistics

-I want overall, and by populations
+I calculate these for the species overall, and by population.

 ``` r
 mean(Het$Prop.Het)